theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-2/index.md

 title: "Gnostic Christianity"
 description: "Part II of the Afterlife Series — the hidden gospel of the Revealer, the mirror, and the awakening spark."
 tier: free
-scrollId: "the-teachings-the-afterlife-series-1-gnostic-christianity-part-II"
+scrollId: "the-teachings-the-afterlife-series-1-gnostic-christianity-part-2"

 episode: 1
 partNumeral: II
 partTitle: "The Revealer and the Spark"
-tagline: "From the false god to the forgotten light — the Christ of Gnosis."
+tagline: "From the false god to the forgotten light ✦ the Christ of Gnosis"
 slug: "part-2"

 permalink: "/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-2/index.html"